mw301883/Cpp-Projects/README.md

 ## 🚀 About Me
 Hi, my name is Michał  Wieczorek I'm a student of Silesian Univeristy of Technology in Poland.
-I am studing Computer Sciencie and currently looking for first employment/apprenticeship.
+I am studing Computer Science and currently looking for first employment/apprenticeship.

 At this moment I am working on another SDL2 game - my version of Snake and learning Java in free time.